dangduc/dangduc.github.com/random/traffic.md

 If you don't want to give *any* money to the government and can spare a couple hours of your time, you can go down the route of fighting the ticket yourself.
 Two choices: you can fight the ticket in-person, or you can do a written trial.
 Both methods carry unique upsides and downsides.

 Duking it out in court requires good communication skills under time-pressure.
-But you wouldn't have to post bail if you win nor wait for refund.
+But you wouldn't have to post bail if you win nor wait for a refund.

+> You have the right to appear in court for arraignment to contest the alleged traffic infraction without prior deposit of bail.
+(Cal.
+Rules of Court, rule 4.105.)
+[When traffic bail is not required](http://www.courts.ca.gov/8452.htm).

-A Trial by Declaration requires a writte letter of defense and is arguably easier to win, because you should be able more clearly present your case.
+A Trial by Declaration requires a written letter of defense and is arguably easier to win, because you should be able to more clearly present your case.
 You won't even have to be there in person if everything works out!
 However, the downside is that you'll have to post bail at the time you send in your letter.
 And if you win, you'll be waiting for your refund.

+> If the defendant elects to have a trial by written declaration, the defendant shall, at the time of submitting that declaration, *submit bail* in the amount established in the uniform traffic penalty schedule pursuant to Section 40310.
+If the defendant is found not guilty or if the charges are otherwise dismissed, the amount of the bail shall be promptly refunded to the defendant.
+[VEHICLE CODE 40902b](http://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=40902.&lawCode=VEH).

 For both choices, what that would look like is you'll do the research on your ticket yourself and put on your lawyer hat while getting up to speed about the vehicle laws.
 And if you're doing the Trial by Declaration, you'll also be put on your writer's hat for writing the defense letter, the best resources are [California Legislative Information Database on Vehicle Code - VEH](http://leginfo.legislature.ca.gov/faces/codesTOCSelected.xhtml?tocCode=VEH&tocTitle=+Vehicle+Code+-+VEH) and patio11's writing on [how to interface with a bureaucracy through leaving a solid paper trail](https://www.kalzumeus.com/2017/09/09/identity-theft-credit-reports/) (scroll to the section on "Form letters and the inadvisability thereof").